For the most current program information, see Protecting Blue Whales and Blue Skies.

-This page and the additional webpage links below contain background information prior to the 2020 VSR Program.
+This page and the additional webpage links below contain historical background information on prior VSR Programs.

 Webpage Links: Previous Vessel Speed Reduction (VSR) Programs | Local Studies & Actions | Initiatives | 2007 Retrofit Project